-The capital projects funds account for and report financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital projects.
-The District has two capital projects funds: the 2010 Prop 1 fund, and the property sales fund, both of which are considered nonmajor.
-Resources are from bond proceeds and the sale of property.
+The Property Sales Fund accounts for and report financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital projects.
+The District has one capital projects fund considered nonmajor: the property sales fund.
+Resources are from the sale of property.

-The 2010 and 2021 capital projects funds include capital project activities funded with bonds issued after May 1, 1994.
+The 2021 capital projects funds includes capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the school district has complied with the applicable provisions of §1351a of the Revised School Code.

 Beginning with the year of bond issuance, the District has reported annual construction activity in the capital projects fund.
-The projects for which the 2010 and 2021 building and site bonds were issued were in process as of June 30, 2021 and the cumulative expenditures recognized for the construction period were as follows.
+The projects for which the 2021 building and site bonds were issued were in process as of June 30, 2022 and the cumulative expenditures recognized for the construction period were as follows.